 Course Course Description Credit Hrs.
-Contact Hrs. psychology, political science, biology, ecology, and geography for high school classroom utilization.
+Contact Hrs.
+Prerequisites: Consent of the Graduate Adviser.
+MATH 5780 RESEARCH AND PRACTICES IN MATHEMATICS EDUCATION(3)Survey and analysis of research in the field of mathematics education; issues, research, and practices in teaching and learning of mathematics; critiques and conduct of research in the teaching and learning of mathematics.Prerequisites:Consent of the Graduate Adviser.
+3 3 MATH 5810 MATHEMATICAL MODELS AND APPLICATIONS (3) Modern application of mathematics in such fields as economics, industrial management, psychology, political science, biology, ecology, and geography for high school classroom utilization.
 Prerequisite: High school mathematics teaching experience and consent of the department.
-MATH 5820 GEOMATICS (3) 3 3 Mathematics of surveying and geodesy.
+3 3 MATH 5820 GEOMATICS (3) Mathematics of surveying and geodesy.
 Topics include: surveying mathematics, correction for varying index of refraction with altitude, spherical trigonometry, the direct and inverse geodetic problems, Vincenty's and Sodano's methods, GPS and time of arrival algorithm.
-Prerequisite: CPTR 4600/357 or consent of department.
-MATH 5920 GRADUATE SEMINAR (3) 3 3 Conducted by graduate faculty of department.
+Prerequisite: CPTR4600/357 or consent of department.
+3 3 MATH 5825 MACHINE LEARNING IMPLEMENTATION (3) Overview of learning theory, reinforcement learning and adaptive control, supervised learning and unsupervised learning, and application and implementation of machine learning.
+Credit cannot be received for both MATH 5825 and CPTR 5360; they are equivalent courses.
+Prerequisite(s): CPTR 4320/372 or CPTR 5680/447; or consent of department.
+3 3 MATH 5830 DEEP LEARNING IMPLEMENTATION (3) Overview of deep learning including feature learning and neural computation, algorithms, applications and software implementation, and advances in Artificial Intelligence.
+Credit cannot be received for both MATH 5830 and CPTR 5365; they are equivalent courses.
+Prerequisite(s): CPTR 4320/372 or CPTR 5680/447; or consent of department.
+3 3 MATH 5920 GRADUATE SEMINAR (3) Conducted by graduate faculty of department.
 The course may be repeated under a different topic with the permission of the department.
+3 3

+Course Course Description Credit Hrs.
+Contact Hrs.
 Prerequisite: Twenty-one graduate level credit hours in mathematics and consent of the department.
-MATH 5950 MASTERS' PROJECT (3) 3 3 Research under the supervision of a regular faculty member leading to the completion of a Master's project.
+MATH 5950 MASTERS' PROJECT (3) Research under the supervision of a regular faculty member leading to the completion of a Master's project.
 Prerequisites: Approval of the Graduate Advisor.
-MATH 5980 MASTER THESIS (6) 6 6 Research under the supervision of a regular faculty member leading to the completion of a Master's thesis.
-(A thesis is a document whose precise format is prescribed by the Graduate School.
-Refer to the Graduate Student's Handbook for the thesis formalism).
+3 3 MATH 5980 MASTER'S THESIS (3-6) Research under the supervision of a thesis committee led by a regular faculty member of the department leading to a successful viva voce and completion of a thesis.
+The formalities of theses are governed by Graduate School's and departmental policies and regulations.
+Refer to the Graduate Student Handbook.
+Option of partially fulfilling the requirements of the thesis with an industrial or Government partner.
+Register for six (6) credit hours in one semester or over two semesters for three (3) credit hours in each semester.
+University continued registration policy applies.
 Prerequisites: Approval of the Graduate Adviser.
+3 3